-There is no specific IPR licensing tax in Russia.
+There is no specific tax on the licensing of IPR in Russia.
 A licensor must pay corporate income tax (CIT) and value added tax (VAT) on the licensing of its IPRs.
 In addition, the licensor must observe certain local transfer pricing rules.

-CIT/withholding Tax
+CIT/withholding tax

-The Russian licensor must pay 20% CIT on royalties received from the Russian licensee.
+A Russian licensor must pay 20% CIT on royalties received from a Russian licensee.

 Royalties payable to a foreign licensor by a Russian licensee are subject to a 20% withholding tax.
 The Russian licensee must act as a tax agent for the foreign licensor and must remit the withholding tax amount to the state budget on the licensor's behalf.
-If the foreign licensor is established in and operates under the laws of a foreign state that has a special tax treaty with Russia, a zero or reduced tax rate is applied.
+If the foreign licensor is established in, and operates under the laws of, a foreign state that has a special tax treaty with Russia, a zero or reduced tax rate is applied.
 To enjoy such a tax relief, the foreign licensor must provide the Russian licensee with valid documentary proof of its tax residency in the relevant foreign state.
 This must be certified by the competent government authority.